chathuHet/RiskPredictionSystem_Dengue/README.md

 * The dataset used for analysis is in the file mosdf.rds.

-* The R markdown file analysis.rmd creates a report (analysis.htmal) which contains all the output in the paper.
+* The R markdown file analysis.rmd creates a report (analysis.html) which contains all the output in the paper.

 * We also present this code paper_code.R file.

+* All the functions required for running the analysis is saved in functions.R.
+We call this file in both the analysis.rmd and paper_code.r by ```source(here::here("functions.R"))```.

+* The shapefile for Taiwan used for plotting Fig 3 is saved as GADM_2.8_TWN_adm2.rds.

 * We have saved the dataframe resulting from the bootstarp approach in pos_percentage.rds to save the time in running the code.
 If one wants to run the bootstrap approach, it can be done by uncommenting the relevant lines (lines 141-142 in analysis.rmd or lines 105-106 in paper_code.r).